masikol/preprocess16S/README.md

         script cuts primer sequences off;
     -m or --merge-reads
-        all of a sudden, if this option is specified, script will merge reads together -p or --primers
+        all of a sudden, if this option is specified, script will merge reads together -q or --quality-plot
+        plot a graph of number of reads as a function of average read quality -p or --primers
         file, in which primer sequences are stored;
     -1 or --R1